-While the 0-1 Year Facilities Condition Index (FCI) less than one percent considered excellent, increases in this number can be expected as items on the 5-year repair/replacement horizon move forward into the 0-1 year, or "immediate" category.
-Some issues that are likely to increase the FCI include general aging of facilities, doors and hardware nearing end-of-life and roofs nearing the end of their typical life span.
+While the 0-1 Year Facilities Condition Index (FCI) of 1.48% is considered excellent, increases in this number can be expected as items on the 5-year repair/replacement horizon move forward into the 0-1 year, or "immediate" category.
+Some issues that are likely to increase the FCI include general aging of facilities, systems nearing end-of-life and roofs nearing the end of their typical life span.

-The overall projected Five Year FCI of 5.2% is higher, with some issues working against reducing the long-term backlog, even though the individual building values have in many cases improved.
+The overall projected Five Year FCI of 4.94% is higher, with some issues working against reducing the long-term backlog, even though the individual building values have in many cases improved.
 These ongoing issues include:

-Continued deterioration of roof, windows, siding, septic and HVAC systems at the Barn Theater and Farmhouse.
+- Continued deterioration of roof, windows, siding, septic and HVAC systems at the Barn Theater and Farmhouse.
 Barn siding and roof were addressed, but the balance of issues remain.
-These buildings have long exceeded their design lifespan and many finishes and

-- Older roofs nearing expected end of life (Instruction North, for example) The College does engage a roofing company for annual inspections to stay on top of these issues. - Accelerated deterioration of the old greenhouse on the East Building, not currently used for its original intent.
+These buildings have long exceeded their design lifespan and many finishes and - exterior envelope items are overdue for replacement, especially on the farmhouse. - Older roofs nearing expected end of life.
+The College does engage a roofing company for annual inspections to stay on top of these issues.